aberke/CS_activityBased/README.md

 # Activity scheduler and mode choice model
-The nhts_simple.py script uses data from the National House Travel Survey to calibrate a simple activity-based mobility model.
+The nhts_simple.py script uses data from the National Household Travel Survey to calibrate a simple activity-based mobility model.

 ## Inputs